go-gl/mathgl/README.md

 Feel free to submit pull requests for features and bug fixes.
 Do note that, aside from documentation bugs, meta (travis.yml etc) fixes, example code, and *extremely* trivial changes (basic accessors) pull requests will not be accepted without tests corresponding to the new code.
 If it's a bug fix, the test should test the bug.

+`mgl64` is generated directly from 32-bit version.
+To reflect your changes run `go generate github.com/go-gl/mathgl/mgl32` (or just `go generate` in `mgl32` directory).
 Also note that since code generation is used in `matrix.go` and `vector.go`, no changes should be made to those files directly.
-Edit `matrix.tpl` or `vector.tpl` and run `go generate`.
+Edit `matrix.tmpl` or `vector.tmpl` and run go generate.

 API Changes
 ===========